 North Carolina’s economy has undergone a massive redistribution over the last few decades.
 Three of the primary pillars that the state was built on earlier in the 20th century have all been in a major contractionary period.
-Furniture and textile manufacturing, and tobacco farms were once the biggest drivers of North Carolina’s job market, particularly in rural areas.
+Tobacco farms as well as furniture and textile manufacturing were once the biggest drivers of North Carolina’s job market, particularly in rural areas.

 Fortunately, the state has been able to supplant these industries with new contributors, primarily financial intermediaries, biotechnology, information technology, healthcare, and research.